Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 </details>

 **Question 9:** Jayan, a Dev team member, has shared in a daily scrum meeting that he is unable to proceed with his work due to unavailability of a software library.
 He also shared that the library is available in a peer project team within the company.
-What would be the most appropriate corrective action in this scenario?
+What would be the most appropriate corrective action in this scenario?<br>

+(i)   Product Owner should to peer project team to make the software library available<br>
+(ii)  Teaam should use internet and try to download a free version software library<br>
+(iii) Jayan's task should be given to someone else<br>
+(iv)  Scrum Master should get the issue resolved by speaking to the peer project team and make the software library available

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer:  <br><br>